Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MxvGbCCc6DI,127.4273,272.4388333333333.md

-earth-like and less alieny right? you know the white willows for example are gone as well a lot of people were partial to those trees and so we've seen like a lot of people's comments about that and in fact on this week's stream we stream every tuesday twitch.tv/coffeestainstudiosdevs this past stream that just went by i invited Hannah the World Designer to join the stream to just talk about yeah just the teaser, you know the Northern Forest rework in general as well as addressing some of those concerns that people had so she talks about like the motivations
+earth-like and less alieny right? you know the white willows for example are gone as well a lot of people were partial to those trees and so we've seen like a lot of people's comments about that and in fact on this week's stream we stream every tuesday twitch.tv/coffeestainstudiosdevs this past stream that just went by I invited Hannah the World Designer to join the stream to just talk about yeah just the teaser, you know the Northern Forest rework in general as well as addressing some of those concerns that people had so she talks about like the motivations